ashlynstrickland23/ashlynstrickland23/README.md

 * How can messy files be cleaned and automated?
 * How can revenue trends be forecasted?
 * How can raw data be turned into a clear decision making tool?
+* Which sales teams or relationship managers are meeting goals?
+* Where are discounts hurting profitability?

 ---